Die Reduktion der NH3-Emission - Lösung für die Landwirtschaft

 • Empty measurement

-Basic requirement: Use of the “right manure”:
+Basic requirement: Use of the "appropriate liquid manure":

-• Homogenization by stirring before removal
+• Homogenization by stirring before extraction

 • untreated